Relative trace formulas and subconvexity estimates of L-functions for Hilbert modular forms: Introduction

 The so called convexity bound of $L_\fin(1/2,\pi)$ is

 for any $\epsilon>0$.
-When $F=\Q$, the bound $|L_\fin(1/2,\pi)| \ll_{\e} l^{1/3+\epsilon}$, which breaks the trivial bound in the weight aspect, has long been known (\cite{Peng}, \cite{JutilaMotohashi}).
-Thanks to a recent result by Michel and Venkatesh \cite{MichelVenkatesh}, existence of a subconvexity bound for $L_\fin(1/2,\pi)$ in any aspect in the general setting is now known.
+When $F=\Q$ (so the weight $l$ is a number) and $\gn =\ZZ$ , the bound $|L_\fin(1/2,\pi)| \ll_{\e} l^{1/3+\epsilon}$, which breaks the convexity bound in the weight aspect, has long been known (\cite{Peng}, \cite{JutilaMotohashi}).
+Thanks to a recent result by Michel and Venkatesh \cite{MichelVenkatesh}, existence of a subconvexity bound for $L_\fin(1/2,\pi)$ in any aspect in the general setting is now known; however, beyond its existence, an explicit form of the subconvex exponent is not obvious in their work.
 As a second application of our formula, we deduce a bound with an explicit subconvex exponent in the {\it weight aspect} for the $L$-function $L_\fin(1/2,\pi)\,L_\fin(1/2,\pi\otimes \eta)$ with $\eta$ an idele class character of $F^\times$ which is odd at all archimedean places, where $F$ is a general totally real number field.